oscar-franzen/alona/README.md

 `--hvg_n [int]` | Number of highly variable genes to use.
 If method is `brennecke` then `--hvg_n` determines how many genes will be used from the genes that are significant.
 Default: 1000
 `--qc_auto [yes\|no]` | Automatically filters low quality cells using five quality metrics and Mahalanobis distances.
 Three standard deviations from the mean is considered an outlier and will be removed.
 Default: yes
 `--embedding [tSNE\|UMAP]` | The method used to project the data to a 2d space.
 Only used for visualization purposes. tSNE is more commonly used in scRNA-seq analysis.
 UMAP may be better at preserving the global structure of the data.
 Default: tSNE
+`--seed [int]` | Set a seed for the random number generator.
+This setting is used to generate plots and results that are numerically identical.
+Algorithms such as t-SNE and Fast Truncated Singular Value Decomposition need random numbers.
+Setting a seed guarantees that the random numbers are the same across sessions.

 # Bugs
 Please file a bug report through Github.